RMLR-Emil/Viewporter/README.md

 This include a fix for the mid-fight cinematic resizing issues.
 The Cinematics doesn't scale correctly, but mid-combat cinematics no longer reset the viewport size.

+Known Issues:
+- Mid-combat Cinematic looks squished.
+[Not planned to fix as of November 2020]